KangerDrew/Java-OOP-Practice/README.md

 # Review of OOP using Java

-The purpose of this repository is to review and practice key concepts that are crucial in understanding object oriented programming.
+The purpose of this repository is to review and practice key concepts that are crucial in understanding object-oriented programming.
 These concepts include:

 - Encapsulation
 - Accessor methods